UofI-CDACS/scarecro-system/docs/example.md

 This guide will go over how the SCARECRO system is set up and configured based on your needs.
 We will go over a "hypothetical" example of potential system needs.

 ## Scenario
 Let's say you're an apple orchard manager who has a business case to start collecting some data from the field.
-You have done your research, and decided that you want to collect the following sensor data:
+You have done your research, and decide that you want to collect the following sensor data:
 - temperature and humidity data from 20 kkm_k6p beacons, reporting on BLE (5 minute resolution)
 - pressure data from a bmp280 pressure sensor (10 minute resolution)

-You decide to use a SCARECRO raspberry pi solar-powered gateway station to collect the data, and you want to store your data in a local MongoDB database.
+You decide to use a SCARECRO raspberry pi gateway station to collect the data, and you want to store your data in a local MongoDB database.

 How do you set up the system?